Device-dependent

 Diffuse reflection

 Diffuse reflections occur when light scatters off rough or irregular surfaces, such as matte or textured surfaces.
-The scattered light reflects in various directions, leading to a lack of clear images or sharp details.
+The scattered light reflects in various directions, leading to a lack of clear images or sharp details in the reflection.

 • Most objects produce diffuse reflections as light scatters off their surfaces in random directions.
 It is often almost impossible to pick out the shape or colour of objects in a diffuse refection.